-For “Hoffnungslose Ziele,” my first published novel, I took Bram Stoker’s Dracula as inspiration, and wrote entirely from the perspective of six characters penning diary entries and the occasional letters to each other.
+For “Hoffnungslose Ziele,” my first published novel, I took Bram Stoker’s Dracula along with several vivid and recurring dreams as my primary inspiration, and wrote entirely from the perspective of six characters penning diary entries and the occasional letters to each other.
 It’s a very interesting format, giving the reader a first person perspective, without limiting that perspective to the mind of a single protagonist.
 I was also deeply interested in Central European (especially Prussian) folklore, which is why “Hoffnungslose Ziele” dispenses with many of the 20th Century conceptions of such creatures as werewolves and vampires, hearkening back instead to 19th century folklore about these creatures with a healthy dose of my own imagination mixed in.